2007 Pacific typhoon season

 The 2007 Pacific typhoon season was a below average season which featured 24 named storms, fourteen typhoons, and five super typhoons.
 It was an event in the annual cycle of tropical cyclone formation, in which tropical cyclones form in the western Pacific Ocean.
 The season ran throughout 2007, though most tropical cyclones typically develop between May and November.
-The season's first named storm, Kong-rey, developed on March 30, while the season's last named storm, Mitag, dissipated on November 27.
-The season's first typhoon, Yutu, reached typhoon status on May 18, and became the first super typhoon of the year on the next day.
+The season's first named typhoon, Kong-rey, developed on March 30, while the season's last named storm, Mitag, dissipated on November 27.
+The season's second typhoon, Yutu, reached typhoon status on May 18, and became the first super typhoon of the year on the next day.

 The scope of this article is limited to the Pacific Ocean, to the north of the equator between 100°E and the 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones, which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 km/h anywhere in the basin.
 PAGASA assigns unofficial names to tropical cyclones which move into or form as a tropical depression in their area of responsibility, located between 115°E–135°E and between 5°N–25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a numerical designation with a "W" suffix.